Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Electromagnetic signatures of r-process nucleosynthesis

+It is, indeed, the observation of the lanthanide-rich ``red'' emission that provided the first observational evidence that neutron-star mergers produce r-process nuclei.
+The only element identified in the spectra is Sr~\citep{Watson.Hansen.ea:2019}, providing further evidence that weak processes (enhancing $Y_e$) operate in the ejecta and demonstrating that first r-process-peak elements are produced in mergers.
+This is consistent with the inferred lanthanide mass fraction $X_{\text{lan}}\sim 10^{-3}$--$10^{-2}$~\citep{Kasen.Metzger.ea:2017,Tanaka.Utsumi.ea:2017,Waxman.Ofek.ea:2017} that together with the assumption that the GW170817 yield follows solar proportions requires the production of all r-process nuclei with additional contributions of trans-iron nuclei~\citep{Wu.Barnes.ea:2019}.
+However, if GW170817 represents a typical r-process yield from NS mergers, it suggest that an alternative r-process site may be responsible for the r-process abundances observed in r-enhanced metal poor stars~\citep[][see also section~\ref{sec:supernova-vs-r}]{Ji.Drout.Hansen:2019}.

-It is, indeed, the observation of the Lanthanide-rich ``red'' emission that provided the first observational evidence that neutron-star mergers produce r-process nuclei.
-However, so far no direct spectroscopic evidence has been obtained pointing to the production of a particular element.
-The high density of lines for lanthanides/actinides together with the large velocities of the ejecta produces line blending and smoothness the spectra~\citep{chornock17}.
+No direct spectroscopic evidence has been obtained pointing to the production of heavy r-process elements.
+The high density of lines for lanthanides/actinides together with the large velocities of the ejecta produces line blending and smoothens the spectra~\citep{chornock17}.
 This aspect has been used to determine the velocity of the ejecta from spectroscopic information~\citep[see e.g.][]{chornock17}.
-Nevertheless, the spectra presents peaks that may probe the abundance of individual elements~\citep[see figure~4 of][]{Kasen.Metzger.ea:2017}.
+Nevertheless, the spectra present peaks that may probe the abundance of further individual elements beyond Sr~\citep[see figure~4 of][]{Kasen.Metzger.ea:2017}.
 However, uncertainties in current atomic data hinder a detailed spectral analysis.
-The lanthanide/actinide opacities are uncertain because the atomic states and line strengths of these complex elements are not measured experimentally.
-Theoretically, such high-Z atoms represent a challenging problem in many-body quantum mechanics, and hence are based on statistical models that must be calibrated to experimental data~\citep{kasen13,Fontes.Fryer.ea:2015,Tanaka.Kato.ea:2018}.
-Beyond identifying the line transitions themselves, there is considerably uncertainty in how to translate these data into an effective opacity.
-The commonly employed ``line expansion opacity'' formalism~\citep{Pinto.Eastman:2000a,Pinto.Eastman:2000b}, based on the Sobolev approximation and applied to kilonovae by~\citet{Barnes.Kasen:2013} and~\citet{Tanaka.Hotokezaka:2013}, may break down if the line density is sufficiently high that the wavelength spacing of strong lines becomes comparable to the intrinsic thermal width of the lines~\citep{kasen13,Fontes.Fryer.ea:2015,Fontes.Fryer.ea:2017}.
+The lanthanide/actinide opacities are uncertain because the atomic states and line strengths of these elements are not measured experimentally.
+Theoretically, such high-Z atoms represent a challenging problem in many-body quantum mechanics, and hence are based on statistical models that must be calibrated to experimental data~\citep{kasen13,Fontes.Fryer.ea:2015,Tanaka.Kato.ea:2018,Radziute.Gaigalas.ea:2020,Tanaka.Kato.ea:2020}.
+Beyond identifying the line transitions themselves, there is considerable uncertainty in how to translate these data into an effective opacity.
+The commonly employed ``line expansion opacity'' formalism~\citep{Pinto.Eastman:2000a,Pinto.Eastman:2000b,Li:2019}, based on the Sobolev approximation and applied to kilonovae by~\citet{Barnes.Kasen:2013} and~\citet{Tanaka.Hotokezaka:2013}, may break down if the line density is sufficiently high that the wavelength spacing of strong lines becomes comparable to the intrinsic thermal width of the lines~\citep{kasen13,Fontes.Fryer.ea:2015,Fontes.Fryer.ea:2017,Fontes.Fryer.ea:2020}.